“Oh come on Betsy, isn’t Twitter just a waste of time? What would I do with a Twitter?”

-What surprised me was the number of smart, savvy, competent and competitive friends, colleagues and former partners who have ignored the prodigious power of social media, especially high-end opinion blogs and private rapid-information platforms like Twitter, whose purest and best use is to educate, inform and alert–often ahead of everyone else.
+I was surprised then, and am still baffled, by the number of smart, savvy, competent and competitive friends, colleagues and former partners who have ignored the prodigious power of social media, especially high-end opinion blogs and private rapid-information platforms like Twitter, the purest and best use of which is to educate, inform and alert–often ahead of everyone else.

 “I find that I am getting more valuable and timely information from the people I follow on Twitter than almost any other news source….
 Twitter has become… like a newspaper … dynamically configured perfectly for me.”

-So, for the lawyers and law students out there who have not yet caught on, I have some exceptionally good advice–and it does not require you to post a single Tweet (at least not until you an important prospect gets active in the blogosphere).
-In fact, the best thing to do now is to relax, live large, and “lurk”….but thoughtfully, and with purpose.
+So, for the lawyers and law students out there who have not yet caught on, I have some exceptionally good advice–and it does not require you to post a single Tweet (at least not until an important prospect gets active in the blogosphere and you need to play catch-up ball).
+In fact, the best thing to do now is to relax, live large and “lurk”….but thoughtfully, and with purpose.

 Be a News Scout: Network with News and Opinion